Rear-End Collisions

 • Difficulty swallowing.
 Injury to the larynx or esophagus could make swallowing painful or more difficult.

 If you and/or a family member are experiencing any of the symptoms, you are highly recommended to seek medical evaluation and obtain the appropriate medical treatment.
-The legal team at Chandler | Ross, PLLC are here to help.
+The legal team at Chandler | Ross, PLLC is here to help.
 Please contact us for a free consultation.

 Fault for Rear-End Collision – Distracted Driving